anima-wg/brski-cloud/anima-brski-cloud.md

 ## Pledge Certificate Identity Considerations

-{{BRSKI, Section 5.9.2}} specifies that the Pledge MUST send an EST {{!RFC7030}} CSR Attributes request to the EST server before it requests a client certificate.
+{{BRSKI, Section 5.9.2}} specifies that the Pledge MUST send an EST {{!RFC7030}}
+Certificate Signing Request (CSR) Attributes request to the EST server before it requests a client certificate.
 For the use case described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Owner Registrar operates as the EST server as described in {{BRSKI, Section 2.5.3}}, and the Pledge sends the CSR Attributes request to the Owner Registrar.
 For the use case described in {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the EST server operates as described in {{!RFC7030}}, and the Pledge sends the CSR Attributes request to the EST server.
 Note that the Pledge only sends the CSR Attributes request to the entity acting